Global Conflict and Human Security (M.S.)

 Upon completion of the MS in Global Conflict and Human Security, students will be able to:

-• b) international development studies (strategies to enhance human security and achieve the United Nations Sustainable Development Goals).
+• Explain competing schools of thought on relevant issues in two key disciplines: a) peace and conflict studies b) international development studies (strategies to achieve the United Nations Sustainable Development Goals).

 • Collect data and perform data analysis using qualitative and quantitative methodologies.

-• Implement a humanitarian or development program (if applicable).
+• Implement a development program (if applicable).

 • Communicate professionally and effectively across different cultures and social groups.